Modelling and analysis of the 8 filters from the "master key filters hypothesis" for depthwise-separable deep networks in relation to idealized receptive fields based on scale-space theory: Modelling the 8 ``master key filters'' in terms of idealized scale-space operations

 \subsection{Method B: Matching of discrete spatial variances between the ``master key filters'' and the spatial variances of discrete derivative approximation filters, with individual scale parameters for each filter}

-A possible limitation of the above computed estimates of the spatial scale parameters from weighted variances of the discrete filters, is that the relationship between the weighted variances of the filters is based on a continuous model in terms of Gaussian derivatives (Equations~(\ref{eq-weight-var-cont-gauss}), (\ref{eq-weight-var-cont-gauss-derx}) and (\ref{eq-weight-var-cont-gauss-dery}) for continuous Gaussian derivatives, that lead to the estimates in Equations~(\ref{eq-def-sigma-hat-x-1-sep-from-var})--(\ref{eq-def-sigma-hat-y-8-sep-from-var})), while the filters that we model are genuinely discrete, and specifically corresponding to rather fine scale levels, where discretization effects in relation to the discrete {\em vs.\/}\ continuous models may therefore be significant.
+A possible limitation of the above computed estimates of the spatial scale parameters, from weighted variances of the discrete filters, is that the relationship between the weighted variances of the filters is based on a continuous model in terms of Gaussian derivatives, \footnote{According to Equations~(\ref{eq-weight-var-cont-gauss}), (\ref{eq-weight-var-cont-gauss-derx}) and (\ref{eq-weight-var-cont-gauss-dery}) for continuous Gaussian derivatives, which lead to the estimates in Equations~(\ref{eq-def-sigma-hat-x-1-sep-from-var})--(\ref{eq-def-sigma-hat-y-8-sep-from-var}).} while the filters that we model are genuinely discrete.
+Especially, since the corresponding scale levels are quite fine, discretization effects in relation to the discrete {\em vs.\/}\ continuous models may therefore be significant.

 To address that issue, we will in this section instead consider a fully discrete approach, where discrete weighted variances of fully discrete models of the idealized receptive fields are matched to discretely computed weighted variances of the learned filters.